 We found 6 neurologists near Waterloo, IA.

 Dr. Sangeeta Goel is a specialist in vascular neurology.
-Before performing her residency at a hospital affiliated with the University of Texas Southwestern Medical Center at Dallas, Dr. Goel attended Medical College Baroda for medical school.
-Dr. Goel has a 1.5 out of 5 star average patient rating.
-She takes Medicare insurance.
+Dr. Goel obtained her medical school training at Medical College Baroda and performed her residency at a hospital affiliated with the University of Texas Southwestern Medical Center at Dallas.
+Her patients gave her an average rating of 1.5 out of 5 stars.
+She is in-network for Medicare insurance.

 Conditions / Treatments

 Medicare Patient Conditions

 Medicare Patient Ethnicity

 Years Since Graduation